Carl Johan Malmsten: Main contributions

 where in both formulae 0<s<1.
 First of these formulae was proposed by Leonhard Euler already in 1749, but it was Malmsten who proved it (Euler only suggested this formula and verified it for several integer and semi-integer values of s).
-Curiously enough, the same formula for L(s) was unconsciously rediscovered by Oscar Schlömilch in 1849 (proof provided only in 1858).
+The same formula for L(s) was unconsciously rediscovered by Oscar Schlömilch in 1849 (proof provided only in 1858).
 Four years later, Malmsten derived several other similar reflection formulae, which turn out to be particular cases of the Hurwitz's functional equation.